-> If the entire lawn shows symptoms of drought, water it immediately regardless of time of day.
-If there are yellow patches in the lawn, do not increase the amount of water applied, as this will only make your problems worse.
-If you have yellow patches, you probably have a sprinkler head issue - refer to our Yellow Patch
+If the entire lawn shows symptoms of drought, water it immediately regardless of the time of day.
+If there are yellow patches in the grass, do not increase the amount of water, as this will only make your problems worse.
+If you have large yellow sections, you probably have a sprinkler head issue - refer to the Yellow Patch

 article for more details.